SSWConsulting/SSW.Rules.Content/rules/start-and-finish-on-time/rule.md

 Go to **Meeting | Participants | Request to Join**

-**If the meeting is in person** (e.g. at a cafe), you should let the other attendees know when you have arrived.
+**If the meeting is in person** (e.g. at a cafe), you should let other attendees know when you have arrived.
 Send a Teams message or SMS, e.g.

 > “I’m here, 10 minutes early.
 No stress, see you soon.”